Technical Video Information

-Redundant Array of Independent Disks, a linked set of multiple hard drives for storing data with higher performance and reliability than a single hard-drive.n
+Redundant Array of Independent Disks, a linked set of multiple hard drives for storing data with higher performance and reliability than a single hard drive.

-The display standards used for high-definition television signals.
+The display standards THAT are used for high-definition television signals.

 RED’s proprietary compression codec.

-Colour data separated into RED, Green, and Blue channels for viewing on a display.
+Colour data separated into RED, Green, and Blue channels for viewing on display.